preritdas/working-hours-cli/README.md

 ### log

 Displays a full log of all work hours.

+As each month has a unique database (managed automatically), this is equivalent to running `previewmonth` with the current month as a parameter.

 ### pickup